 By November, parts of California begin to feel like winter is coming.
 In other places, it finally cools down just enough for you to know for certain that summer's heat is gone for the year.
 During the lull between Halloween and Thanksgiving, you can visit many major attractions minus their summertime crowds.

-You can still safely drive in most parts of the state without fear of winter weather, but Tioga Pass between Yosemite and the Eastern Sierras often closes in November and won't re-open until well after the spring thaw.
+In November, snow is possible at high elevations, but not a high probability.
+You will be able to safely drive in most parts of the state without fear of hazardous road conditions.
+In most years, Tioga Pass between Yosemite and the Eastern Sierras often closes in November and won't re-open until well after the spring thaw.

 California Weather in November

-The weather in California varies depending on what part of the state you're visiting.
-In general, coastal areas will remain comfortable through November, and the deserts will cool off enough to make them enjoyable.
-In the mountains, snow starts with the winter rains, and in most years, ski season begins around Thanksgiving weekend.
+In general, coastal areas will have comfortable temperatures through November.
+The deserts will cool off enough to make them enjoyable.
+In the mountains, snow starts with the winter rains.
+That could be any time from late October to March and predicting that in advance is simply not possible.
+Ski resorts will make their own snow if they have to, and skiing season begins around Thanksgiving weekend.

 Lake Tahoe will be cold by November with its lowest temperatures dipping below freezing at night and rising into the 40s during the day.
 Yosemite Valley will likely be warm enough that you won't need more than a light jacket.